YB137514/Conference/README.md

 Sessions are modeled as events that do not span multiple days in contrast to Conferences that can last longer than a day.

 `date` property of a `Session` specifies a date when a session takes place.
-The type of this member is `DateProperty` and not `DateTime` property as sessions start time is modeled by a different property--`startTime`.
+The type of this member is `DateProperty` and not `DateTime` as sessions start time is modeled by a different property--`startTime`.

 `startTime` specifies start time of a session.
 Only subclass of `DateTime` property type, i.e., `TimeProperty` is chosen for this member as session's date is modeled by a different member.

 All other properties of a `Session` class are of type `StringProperty` including Session speaker.
 Session speaker is modeled by `speaker` member of the class `Session`.